<< View more general articles | < Previous general articles

 Here you can see us blanching our corn on the cob.

 After blanching the corner, use a knife and to cut the corn from the cob.
 Spread it out on parchment paper on a cooking sheet.
-You can see how we did this below.
+See the brfore and afer of the dehydrated corn:

 So!
 Our corn is done.
 Now onto the beef and chicken.
 We had frozen leftover beef cooked and seasoned with taco seasoning, so we decided to just dehydrate that.
 The chicken we cooked in a pan and shredded it.
 You can see both of these below!

 The beans and peppers are VERY easy to dehydrate.
 Just wash and rinse, and spread them on the sheet.
 The spinach required blanching.
 You can see all of these items on the cooking sheet below!

 Now comes that part you are probably wondering how to do!
 What you’ll want to do is set your oven to the LOWEST temperature.
 Typically, this will be around 160 degrees.
 It might not list the temperature, it might instead just say “WARM” or something like that.

 Place the trays inside the oven, prop the door open a few inches by using the metal mixer beater or whatever metal item you can find to prop it open.
 Now it’s the waiting game.
 After twelve-ish hours you can remove the items!
 Since we do this pretty often in preparation for backpacking trips, we often set it up in the evening and take it out in the morning.
 It also helps our oven automatically shuts off after 12 hours… Yours may do the same, but I would consult the manual first.

 Now you may noticed that some of the corn is a little brown.
 This, unfortunately, is a slight downfall to dehydrating in an oven – it does cook the food slightly.
 However, we have used these dehydrated foods in recipes out on the trail (stay tuned for those posts!) and can vouch myself that you won’t be able to tell the difference.